 There are two concepts to relate insulin and the content and type of carbohydrates: the Glycemic Index and the Glycemic Load.

 The Glycemic Index (GI) is a value assigned to food based on how fast it can increase glucose levels.
 In the GI food table, the higher the rate, the faster the release of glucose into the bloodstream will be.
 Therefore, the greater the stimulation of the pancreas will be, which will consequently increase insulin secretion.
 On the other hand, food that has a lower GI, will offer more sustained energy properties, in contrast to those with high index, which can cause "an insulin peak", which is a very sharp increase of this hormone, with a short energy use.

 This is the classification of GI for food:

 High GI: >70

-The other factor that is used to understand the physiological effect that the carbohydrate-containing foods have on us, and which may be more comprehensive, is the Glycemic Load (GL) because it addresses several features: it will take into account GI, and the grams of carbohydrates per serving of food.
+The other factor that is used to understand the physiological effect that the food with carbohydrates has on us, and which may be more complete, is the Glycemic Load (GL) because it addresses several features: it will take into account the GI, and the grams of carbohydrates per serving.

-This way, a food product can have a high GI, but a low GL, that is, it does not contain such a high amount of carbohydrates that it can drastically affect the increase of insulin.
+Like this, a food can have a high GI, and a low GL, that is, it does not have a high amount of carbohydrates that can produce a drastic increase of insulin.